yahairaycortez/DH110/README.md

 ### High-Fidelity Prototype

-The purpose of the high-fidelity prototype is to test the design and interactive elements of the interface. <br> <br>
+To bring my project to life, I created a high-fidelity prototype using Figma.
+Based on the feedback from the low-fidelity prototype and interface design, I was able to finalize the product design and create a working prototype. <br> <br>
-In using the high-fidelity prototype the user should be able to accomplish the same tasks as done in the Usability Test:
+The purpose of the high-fidelity prototype is to test the design and interactive elements of the interface. <br> In using the high-fidelity prototype the user should be able to accomplish the same tasks as done in the Usability Test:
  - Access a lesson
  - Check Lesson Progress